The ketogenic diet (or keto diet, for short) is a low-carb, high-fat diet that offers many health benefits.

 One study found that people on a ketogenic diet lost 2.2 times more weight than those on a calorie-restricted low-fat diet.
 Triglyceride and HDL cholesterol levels also improved (17).

-Another study found that participants on the ketogenic diet lost 3 times more weight than those on the Diabetes UK's recommended diet (18).
+Another study found that people on the ketogenic diet lost 3 times more weight than those on the diet recommended by Diabetes UK (18).

-For more details on the weight loss effects of a ketogenic diet, read this article: A Ketogenic Diet to Lose Weight and Fight Disease.
+For more details on the weight loss effects of a ketogenic diet, read this article.

 Diabetes is characterized by changes in metabolism, high blood sugar and impaired insulin function (27).